Hayes, Bromley: Rail

-Hayes railway station is the terminus for Hayes line services operated by Southeastern to and from London Charing Cross and London Cannon Street stations.
+Hayes railway station is in London Travel Zone 5 and is the terminus for Hayes line services operated by Southeastern to and from London Charing Cross and London Cannon Street stations.
+In 2022 the direct line from Hayes to Cannon Street was withdrawn.

 Buses

 Hayes is served by Transport for London bus routes 119 (24 hour service), 138, 146, 246, 314, 353 and 638.

-These connect Hayes with areas including Biggin Hill, Bromley, Croydon, Eltham, New Addington, Orpington, West Wickham & Westerham.
+These connect Hayes with areas including Bromley, Croydon (for trains to Gatwick Airport and Brighton), Eltham, New Addington, Orpington, West Wickham & Westerham.